 Cleo is a burgeoning star on the Parisian music scene.
 She’s beautiful and talented, often viewing her own worth through her appearance, but today Cleo has a bit more on her plate.
 We join Cleo through her daily tasks in real time for 90 minutes as he awaits the results of a tumor biopsy that could forever alter her life.

 None of the things Cleo does between 5 and 7 are particularly of note.
-She gets coffee with her assistant, rehearses with her songwriters and takes a walk through the park, among other mundane things.
+She gets coffee with her assistant, rehearses with her songwriters and takes a walk through the park, among other mundane activities.
 It’s a slice of life so routine that it’s easy to get lulled into the rhythm of Cleo’s day.
-What is so masterful about Varda’s most famous film is the jarring contrast presented by the emotional tumult below its surface.
+What is so masterful about Varda’s most famous film is the jarring contrast presented by the formal simplicity and the emotional tumult below its surface.

 While there’s nothing especially interesting about a young woman drinking a cup of coffee, the conversation of a dissolving couple beside her and, crucially, how that conversation relates back to this same young woman is infinitely fascinating.
 Cleo’s uncertain fate colors every fleeting moment simultaneously with a lurking dread and a joyous profundity.
 Her gaze is slowly pulled from mirror after mirror to the faces of strangers, completely unaware of her fame and her tragedy.

 Cleo isn’t the only radiant figure in her eponymous film.
 Varda’s talent and vision permeates every moment.
 It may not be obvious to viewers of modern film, but so much of the standard practice of camerawork and editing we take for granted originated with Varda and her contemporaries in films like Cleo from 5 to 7.
-She wields a bevy of astonishing techniques, from slick tracking shots to a potent film within a film, to devastating effect through her most notable work.
+She wields a bevy of astonishing techniques, from slick tracking shots to a potent film within a film, with devastating effect through her iconic achievement.